happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 6/6/2016
+- (9:05) Resumed work on cleaning up the tabbed infowindow

 Notes for 6/3/2016
 - (4:45) Finally got a very sloppy, basic version of a tabbed infowindow working.
 Next step is to put the Twitter related data into the Twitter tap
 - (4:01) It seems to be a versioning or linking issue that's preventing the tabs from behaving properly.
 Will continue to investigate